-BILL 41 (2022), CD2
+ORDINAN CE BILL 41 (2022), CD1

-Buildable Area.
-That portion of a zoning lot excluding the shoreline setback[,] area, required yards, street setbacks, stream or wetland setbacks, easements, and flag lot stems.
+"Buildable area" means that portion of a zoning lot excluding the shoreline setback, required yards, street setbacks, stream or wetland setbacks, easements, and flag lot stems.

-[Certified Shoreline or Certified Shoreline Survey.
-The shoreline as marked on the ground and as shown on a shoreline survey which has been certified by the State department of land and natural resources under Hawaii Administrative Rules Title 13, Chapter 222, entitled "Shoreline Certification."]
+["Certified shoreline" or "certified shoreline survey" means the shoreline as marked on the ground and as shown on a shoreline survey which has been certified by the state department of land and natural resources under Hawaii Administrative Rules Title 13, Chapter 222, entitled "Shoreline Certification."]

-Coastal Accretion.
-A seaward trend in shoreline movement.
+"Coastal accretion" means a seaward trend in shoreline movement.

-Coastal Dune.
-One of possibly several continuous or nearly continuous mounds or ridges of unconsolidated sand contiguous and parallel to the beach, situated so that it may provide some form of protection from wave run-up and be accessible to storm waves and seasonal high waves for release to the beach or offshore waters.
+"Coastal dune" means one of possibly several continuous or nearly continuous mounds or ridges of unconsolidated sand contiguous and parallel to the beach, situated so that it may provide some form of protection from wave run-up and be accessible to storm waves and seasonal high waves for release to the beach or offshore waters.

-Coastal Erosion.
-A landward trend in shoreline movement.
+"Coastal erosion" means a landward trend in shoreline movement.

-Coastal Hazards.
-Natural processes that place people, property, or the environment at risk for injury or damage, including but not limited to tsunami, hurricane, wind, wave, storm surges, high tide, flooding, erosion, sea level rise, subsidence, or point and nonpoint source pollution.
+"Coastal hazards" means natural processes that place people, property, or the environment at risk for injury or damage, including but not limited to tsunami, hurricane, wind, wave, storm surges, high tide, flooding, erosion, sea level rise, subsidence, or point and nonpoint source pollution.

-Council.
-The city council of the City and County of Honolulu.
+"Council" means the city council of the City and County of Honolulu.

-Department.
-The department of planning and permitting, which agency shall act as the ["county planning department"] county planning department under applicable HRS [§ 205A-41.] sections.
+"Department" means the department of [land utilization] planning and permitting, which agency shall act as the ["county planning department"] county planning department under applicable HRS [Section 205A 41.] sections.

-Director.
-The director of planning and permitting.
+"Director" means the director of [land utilization.] planning and permitting.

-Dwelling Unit.
-The same as defined in § 21-10.1.
+"Dwelling unit" means the same as defined in Section 21-10.1.
 For purposes of this chapter, dwelling units include farm dwellings, ohana units, accessory dwelling units, and caretaker units.

-Earth Material.
-Any sand, coral[,] or coral rubble, rocks, soil, fill, or marine deposits.
+"Earth material" means any sand, coral or coral rubble, rocks, soil, fill, or marine deposits.

-Excavation or Cut.
-Any act by which earth material is cut into, dug, or moved, and any condition resulting therefrom.
+"Excavation" or "cut" means any act by which earth material is cut into, dug, or moved, and any condition resulting therefrom.

-Fill.
-Any act by which earth material is placed or deposited by artificial means, and any condition resulting therefrom.
+"Fill" means any act by which earth material is placed or deposited by artificial means, and any condition resulting therefrom.

-Grading.
-Any excavation or fill, or any combination thereof.
+"Grading" means any excavation or fill, or any combination thereof.

-Grubbing.
-Any act by which vegetation, including trees, shrubs, or other [plants,] flora, is dislodged or uprooted from the surface of the ground.
+"Grubbing" means any act by which vegetation, including trees, shrubs, or other [plants, is] flora are dislodged or uprooted from the surface of the ground.

-[HRS.
-The Hawaii Revised Statutes.]
+["HRS" means the Hawaii Revised Statutes.]

-Hawaii Sea Level Rise Viewer.
-The interactive viewer prepared by the Pacific Islands Ocean Observing System through coordination with the Hawaii Sea Grant Program and the State department of land and natural resources to support the Hawaii Sea Level Rise Vulnerability and Adaptation Report.
+"Hawaii Sea Level Rise Viewer" means the interactive viewer prepared by the Pacific Islands Ocean Observing System through coordination with the Hawaii Sea Grant Program and the State Department of Land and Natural Resources to support the Hawaii Sea Level Rise Vulnerability and Adaptation Report.

-Hawaii Sea Level Rise Vulnerability and Adaptation Report.
-The 2017 report prepared by Tetra Tech, Inc. and the State department of land and natural resources, office of conservation and coastal lands, and adopted by the Hawaii climate change mitigation and adaptation commission.
+"Hawaii Sea Level Rise Vulnerability and Adaptation Report" means the 2017 report prepared by Tetra Tech, Inc. and the State Department of Land and Natural Resources, Office of Conservation and Coastal Lands, and adopted by the Hawaii Climate Change Mitigation and Adaptation Commission.

-Hawaii Shoreline Study.
-The coastal erosion data compiled by the coastal geology group in the school of ocean and earth science and technology at the University of Hawaii.
+"Hawaii Shoreline Study" means the coastal erosion data compiled by the Coastal Geology Group in the School of Ocean and Earth Science and Technology at the University of Hawaii.

-Hawaii Shoreline Study Web Map.
-The map created by the coastal geology group in the school of ocean and earth science and technology at the University of Hawaii to visualize and share data from the Hawaii Shoreline Study.
+"Hawaii Shoreline Study web map" means the map created by the Coastal Geology Group in the School of Ocean and Earth Science and Technology at the University of Hawaii to visualize and share data from the Hawaii Shoreline Study.

-Landscaping.
-The modification of landscape or soils for an aesthetic or functional purpose, including but not limited to planting of vegetation.
+"Landscaping" means the modification of landscape or soils for an aesthetic or functional purpose, including but not limited to planting of vegetation.
 It does not include plants or hedges that may act as a shoreline hardening barrier.